Poems from Korea, circa 1972

 This is war!
 And more.

-I wrote the poem, “This is War,” in an effort to call attention to the grim realities of war, all wars.
-Someone once said that war was simply an extension of diplomacy.
-I saw it as a failure of our diplomats to resolve their differences with reason.
-That was my naïve belief in 1972, when I wrote it--each stanza of which describes a scene from past wars.
-I have since come to realize, that going to war has little to do with a failure of diplomacy, and more to do with corporate greed and political power.
+once said that war is simply an extension of diplomacy.
+I see it as a failure of our world leaders to resolve their differences with reason.
+That was my naïve belief in 1972, when I wrote it--each stanza of which describes a

 This Is War